rodzanto/amazon-sagemaker-object-detection-railways/README.md

 #### **Model deployment**

-To start making predictions with the generated model, it has to be deployed.
+The generated model must be deployed for starting making predictions.
 This can be done with real-time inferences or batch inferences as well.
-You can execute any of them by following the instructions in the [Detectron2 on FRSign dataset notebook](./amazon-sagemaker-pytorch-detectron2/d2_custom_FRSign.ipynb) and use `conda_python3` as kernel to execute code cells related to the model deployment approach that you would like to select.
+You can execute any of them by following the instructions in the [Detectron2 on FRSign dataset notebook](./amazon-sagemaker-pytorch-detectron2/d2_custom_FRSign.ipynb), and use `conda_python3` as the kernel to execute the code cells of your preferred model deployment approach.

 ### **LAB 2: Object detection with GluonCV**